moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/add_storage.md

 #### Step 2 - Create new volume

-Volume creation occured in 3 steps :
+Volume creation occurred in 3 steps :

 - Name your volume

-- Set the volume size (must be at least 1Gb and can't exceed 1Tb)
+- Set the volume size (must be at least 1GB and can't exceed 1Tb)

 - Select the volume type